-The Faculty of Information Alumni Association (FIAA) offers grants to Master of Information (MI) and Master of Museum Studies and Bachelor of Information students to participate in research conferences.
+The Alumni Association offers grants to Master of Information, Master of Museum Studies and Bachelor of Information students to participate in research conferences.

-- They are attending a conference, have been invited to a conference in order to present a paper or a poster session or participate as a speaker or a panelist,
+- They are attending a conference, have been invited to a conference or poster session in order to present a paper or research, or to participate as a speaker or a panelist.

 Qualifications & Selection Process

-Be currently registered in the MI or MMSt programs at the Faculty of Information
+Be currently registered in the MI, MMSt, or BI programs at the Faculty of Information

 Be able to demonstrate how a grant would assist with the costs of attending the conference, or enrolling in the professional development course, training program, or workshop.

 Meeting the minimum qualifications of the grant does not guarantee winning a grant.
 Grants are assessed on a competitive basis.

 Selection will be made by the FIAA Grants and Awards Committee, based on the following criteria:

 Ability to clearly demonstrate how the grant would assist with defraying the costs of conference attendance/professional development course, training program, or workshop.